EAN-MapNet: Efficient Vectorized HD Map Construction with Anchor Neighborhoods: Methods

-Our goal is to fit the initial neighborhood centeral anchors to the vertices representing map elements.
-Therefore, our first step is to construct query units based on anchor neighborhoods.

-Taking an anchor neighborhood $U_{j}$ as an example, we construct neighborhood centeral anchor queries $q_{j}$ and non-neighborhood centeral anchor queries $q_{j}'$ for $p_{j}$ and $p_{j}'$, respectively. $q_{j}$ and $q_{j}'$ together form a query unit, both of which can be decomposed into positional and content part, as shown in Equation\eqref{pythagorean1}.
-Here, The content part $ c_{j} $ is shared and represented as an $n$-dimensional learnable parameter responsible for generating the offset $ \Delta_{j} $ from the anchor to the target point, along with the anchors' categorical information.
+Then, we randomly initialize a group of anchors on the BEV plane, denoted as $ \left \{ p_{j} \right \}_{j=0}^{N} $.
+Subsequently, a square neighborhood with side length $a$ is created around each anchor, and non-central anchors are denoted as $ \left \{ p_{j}' \right \}_{j=0}^{N} $.
+As illustrated in Fig\eqref{fig2}, considering an anchor neighborhood $U_{j}$, we respectively construct a neighborhood central anchor query $q_{j}$ and a non-neighborhood central anchor query $q_{j}'$ for initial anchors $p_{j}$ and $p_{j}'$. $q_{j}$ and $q_{j}'$ together form a query unit, each of which can be decomposed into positional and content parts, as shown in Equation\eqref{pythagorean1}.
+Here, the content part $ c_{j} $ is shared and represented as an $d$-dimensional learnable parameter responsible for generating the offsets $ \Delta_{j} $ and $ \Delta_{j}' $ from the anchors to the target points, along with the categorical information of the anchors.